Upper Eyelid Surgery – Dr. Jill Hessler, MD

 Upper Eyelid Lift with Dr. Jill Hessler

-The eyelid surgery is performed at our Palo Alto Surgery center at Premier Plastic Surgery located on El Camino Real across from Stanford University.
+The eyelid surgery is performed at our Palo Alto Surgery center located on El Camino Real across from Stanford University.
 The blepharoplasty surgery is performed with local anesthesia and some sedation if desired by the individual patient.
 Dr. Hessler customizes her approach for each Palo Alto / San Jose eyelid surgery patient depending on the desires and the surgical plan each patient discusses prior to surgery.
 Some patients desire to be completely asleep for the surgery while others want to be awake but free from any pain.
-We can accommodate both requests at our Palo Alto Premier Plastic Surgery Center.
+We can accommodate both requests at our Palo Alto Surgery Center.

 The eyelid lift procedure generally takes about one hour to perform.
 Following the surgery you will be attended to in our recovery facility in Palo Alto until you feel fit to go home.
 You will need a driver to take you home following your eyelid surgery.
 While recovering at home you should refrain from any strenuous activity for one week.
 You likely will have some swelling and bruising after your blepharoplasty procedure.
 Keeping ice on your eyes for the first 48-72 hours will help limit these side effects.